 角度 Gok Dou LIVE - Art Central: Arts ExchangeVIEW EVENT DETAILS

-In a multi-part interview series, we provoke critical dialogue between three contemporary, visual and fine-artists on their thoughts, personal experiences and practices.
-Watch as they share their personal stories in artistry and originality while addressing the impact of social, political and economic influences in a global context.
+In a multi-part interview series, we provoke critical dialogue between contemporary, visual and fine-artists on their thoughts, experiences and practices.
+Watch recordings of their personal stories in artistry and originality while addressing the impact of social, political and economic influences in a global context.

 Session 1: A conversation with Wang Gongyi interviewed by Jiao Tianlong [in Mandarin]

 Wang Gongyi was born in Tianjin, China in 1946, and received her master’s degree from the Printmaking Department at Zhejiang Academy of Fine Arts in 1980.
 Her graduation project at the academy, a series of woodcut prints celebrating female revolutionary Qiu Jin, won the grand prize at China’s Second National Youth Art Exhibition in 1980, making her the first woman to gain such recognition.
 In 1986 she was invited by the French Ministry of Culture to study and exhibit in France.
 After participating in a printmaking exhbition at the Portland Museum of Art in 1997, she fell in love with the city and settled there in 2001.
 In recent years Wang Gongyi has become known for her ongoing series Windsor Blue, watercolor paintings that combine her love of literature and the natural world, all executed in her signature blue pigment.